 Bourne Scallop Fest: Cape Cod, Mass.

 Visit the Cape Cod shores of Buzzards Bay for the 45th annual Scallop Fest, where local scallops are harvested from the ocean and celebrated from September 19 to 21.
 Midway rides and games, live entertainment and arts and crafts are available all weekend, and kids 12 and under are free.
 The festival is moving to the Cape Cod Fairgrounds for the first time this year.
 The new location may not provide the Canal views but will still feature fresh seafood and can better accommodate the growing crowds.

 As a chill descends upon Texas, or at least more temperate climates, join in the 27th annual celebration of Sand Castle Days on the beach in South Padre Island.
 The event takes place October 3 to 5 and includes -- yup! -- sandcastle sculptures.
 Families and kids are invited to participate in amateur competitions, and weekend contest winners are announced on Saturday night.
 Live music on Friday and Saturday night, arts and crafts tents, and children's play areas add to the fun.

 Harvestfest & Kidsfest: Coastal Maine

-Coastal Maine's York Beach is home to this 29th fall festival that features a Kidsfest just for children to enjoy games, entertainment, crafts, hayrides and a special Saturday night pumpkin stroll.
-The event, which takes place October 19 and 20, provides plenty of adult festivities as well.
+Coastal Maine's Kennebunkport is home to this 30th fall festival that features a Kidsfest just for children to enjoy games, entertainment, crafts, hayrides and a special Saturday night pumpkin stroll.
+The event, which takes place October 18 and 19 on Short Sands York Beach, provides plenty of adult festivities as well.
 Live bands, food and beverage vendors, crafters and a marketplace fill the weekend with fun.

 Cranberry Festival: Nantucket, Mass.